nabu-platform/nabu-frameworks-process/protected/documentation/readme.md

 create index idx_process_data_value on process_data using gist (value);
 ```

+# Correlation id resolving in a loop

+Looping over a list to generate new process instances (or continue existing ones) in bulk poses a problem for correlation id based matching.

 # Synchronous action execution

 Currently you can not execute actions synchronously that occur within a different state (so after a state transition).